-Christmas is a fabulous time of the year ... we're usually off work, spending time with family and friends, eating, drinking and generally having fun!
+Christmas is a fabulous time of the year ... whether we've sailed across the finish line, or crawled, it's time to hang with family and friends, eating, drinking and generally having fun!

 Don’t stand on tables or chairs ... use a step or ladder instead, depending on the height you need to reach